Danone says on track despite drop in baby food sales

 In Paris, a Danone spokeswoman stressed that Fonterra, which supplies around 16 percent of the milk ingredients of Danone's baby food division, remained an "important" supplier.

-Danone's recent woes in China include being one of six companies fined a combined $110 million (71 million pounds) for price-fixing and anti-competitive behaviour this month.
+Danone's recent woes in China include being one of six companies fined a combined $110 million for price-fixing and anti-competitive behaviour this month.

 "I just observe that their China baby milk business is not doing much to help Danone out of their problems.
 One minute it's going gangbusters and the next minute there's a pricing problem, then a food contamination problem," one analyst said.